jordanofoster/comp-30151-final-year-project/docs/COMP30151 - Project Report - Jordan Foster (N0913799).md

 Perhaps because of its more invisible nature, Afrouz notes that in contrast to what is typically ascribed for dealing with online harassment - just 'logging off' or removing one's presence online - many victims tend to keep in contact with abusers; having a consistent line of communication means that they can more accurately assess mood and actions and prepare accordingly (effectively, a form of counterintelligence).
 Simply 'cutting off' the abuser is difficult in an online context as (like in the real world) they can simply relay information or contact through the mesosystem.
 Due to the hyperconnectivity the internet provides, the victim may perhaps have to isolate themselves more deeply in the digital world than the physical world (see Section 2.1.2.4.5) to achieve the same effect of safety - something that assists the abuser in establishing the feeling of 'omnipresence' (as used by Afrouz) over the victim, remotely affecting their mental state.

 It should not, however, be assumed that in a context where the abuser can 'only' use TFDA (for example, in the context of *post-separation abuse*) that their capacity for harm is purely over the digital medium; existing legal, state and organizational apparatus can be used in combination with intelligence to enact harm, and with enough recent PII collected on the victim, the abuser can make moves to once again establish *physical* presence in the victim's life, allowing for typical methods of *Intimate Partner Violence* (IPV) to occur.
-Sometimes the abuser does not even have to carry the stick themselves; in the adjacent context of cyberbullying often law enforcement is leveraged via actions such as 'swatting' - making a fake call and pretending that an incident requiring armed response is occurring at the victim's address - is a problem frequently faced by people that are 'digitally public', such as influencers (Jaffe 2016).
+Sometimes the abuser does not even have to carry the stick themselves; in the adjacent context of cyberbullying often law enforcement is leveraged via actions such as 'swatting' (making a fake call and pretending that an incident requiring armed response is occurring at the victim's address) being a problem frequently faced by people that are 'digitally public', such as influencers (Jaffe 2016).

 TFDA tends to escalate after separation, becoming the primary means of abuse according to Afrouz, and often abusers partaking in TFDA are more technologically savvy than their victims, to the point where some lacking in technical skills struggled with identification of TFDA (see Freed et al., 2017).
 This extends to those that might potentially help, as Afrouz also identifies; some frontline workers assisting in mitigting TFDA are lead to give advice without significant enough confidence on how best to address the issue (see Freed et al., 2018).
 The legal system appears to lack enough knowledge of the issue to know how to make such law applicable, and in some cases this has made prosecution difficult (see Henry et al., 2020).